itseez3d/metaperson/docs/business-integration/js_api.md

 ### UI Parameters

-This message allows you to make some customizations in UI of MetaPerson Creator.
+This message allows you to make some customizations in the UI of MetaPerson Creator.
 Some parameters differ between Mobile and Desktop versions, so we split this description correspondingly.

 #### MetaPerson Creator Desktop